 1. The Type of Mask

-The selection process is sometimes a bit overwhelming when choosing a CPAP because there are several things to take into consideration, including whether you’re a mouth breather, you’re claustrophobic, or whether you have allergies, etc.
+The selection process is sometimes a bit overwhelming when choosing a CPAP, because there are several things to take into consideration, including whether you’re a mouth breather, you’re claustrophobic, whether you have allergies, etc.

 That said, there are three basic CPAP mask styles:

 - Nasal Pillow

 Among the advantages of nasal pillows is that they’re lightweight, compact, and have minimal contact with your face.
 They rest at the entrance of your nostrils to create a seal that channels air into your nose.

 Many of the earliest versions of CPAP masks were full-faced, meaning they covered a larger area of the face, i.e. from the bridge of your nose to just beyond the bottom of your mouth.
 They’re a good option for people who breathe through their mouth or have a hard time adapting to nose breathing exclusively.

 Unlike a nasal pillow, nasal CPAP masks cover a larger area (from the bridge of the nose to the upper lip area).
 It delivers a more indirect but natural airflow than the nasal pillow mask and is often recommended for people who need a higher pressure airflow.

 Note: We’ll dig deeper into different types of CPAP masks later on in the article.

 It’s tempting to buy a CPAP with a looser fit if you have you a full beard, but a mask that’s too loose will result in air leaks.
 Air leaks mean you won’t reap all of the benefits of your sleep therapy.
 You want a good seal between the mask and your skin and if that means starting with a smaller size and working your way up, so be it.